fadhilnapis/SIG-FSTM/README.md

 To keep what we learned longer, we use
 Github which will save our code into the cloud and recode it perfectly.

-To keep track our SIG activity in Github, we use Gitter as a chat platform which we already setup to integrate with SIG Github repo.
+To keep track our SIG activity in Github, we use Slack as a chat platform which we already setup to integrate with SIG Github repo.
 We will also make a training in certain topics that need to focus more.

 Also, we will be joining outside events that relate to our scope of learning for example JOMLAUNCH,